Useful reading for repository managers

 - Advocacy: advocating to different stakeholders and advising on advocacy within institutions

-- IR Wiki, developed by Stellenbosch University SUNScholar repository team:
+- Practical guidelines for starting an institutional repository, developed by Stellenbosch University SUNScholar repository team:

 - A DRIVER’s Guide to European Repositories: Five studies of important Digital Repository related issues and good practices.
 Eds.
 K. Weenink, L. Waaijers and K. van Godtsenhoven, Amsterdam: Amsterdam University Press. http://dare.uva.nl/aup/nl/record/260224.